awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 The trigger that specifies when your function will run\.
 We want the security headers function to run whenever CloudFront returns a response from the origin\.
 So in the drop\-down list, choose **Origin response**\.
 For more information, see [Adding Triggers for a Lambda@Edge Function](lambda-edge-add-triggers.md)\.
 **\(Optional\) Include body**
 Select this check box if you want to access the request body in your function, for viewer request or origin request events\.
 For more information, see [Accessing the Request Body by Choosing the Include Body Option](lambda-include-body-access.md)\.
-![\[Lambda console page where you can add code or triggers for a function.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-function-configure-trigger-dialog.png)
+![\[Lambda console page where you can add code or triggers for a function.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-function-configure-trigger-dialog-no-options.png)

-1. Under **Confirm deploy to Lambda@Edge**, select the check box to acknowledge that the trigger will be deployed and run your function in all AWS Regions\.
+1. Under **Confirm deploy to Lambda@Edge**, select the check box to acknowledge that the trigger will be deployed and run your function in all AWS locations\.

-1. Choose **Deploy** to add the trigger and replicate the function to AWS Regions worldwide\.
+1. Choose **Deploy** to add the trigger and replicate the function to AWS locations worldwide\.

 1. Wait for the function to replicate\.
 This typically takes a few minutes but can take up to 15 minutes\.